ssunsonic/Image_Classification/README.md

 ([original source](https://medium.com/almabetter/data-preprocessing-techniques-6ea145684812))

 ### Model 1
 For the first model in our project, we built a CNN with 3 convolutional layers to extract the features of each image.
-Each convolutional layer uses ```relu``` as its activation function.
-We also made sure to include a hidden layer with 64 nodes, and because we are predicting binary outcomes, the output layer uses a ```sigmoid``` activation function.
+Each convolutional layer uses ```relu``` as its activation function while the output layer uses a ```sigmoid``` activation function.
+We also made sure to include a hidden layer with 64 nodes.

 Implementation of Model 1:
 ```